jacobgarcia/visage/README.md

-# React Boilerplate
+# Visual Search API

 [![Dependency Status][daviddm-img]][daviddm-url]

-Boilerplate to create a greatly optimized React PWA, managing state with Redux, and using a Express server making it ready to support other services.
+Greatly optimized React PWA, managing state with Redux, and using a Express server making it ready to support other services.

 ## Features